OmarLego/postal3d/README.md

 You get to see everything up close and personal and answer the question: What Went Wrong?

-HOW TO RUN THE DAMN THING:
+HOW TO RUN THE GAME IN DEVELOPMENT:

 1. Download the zip from github (If you're working on the project, perferably you would clone the folder with github desktop so all the latest changes apply instantly.)